Sports in Canada: Baseball

-The world's first documented baseball game took place in Beachville, Ontario on June 4, 1838.
+The world's first documented baseball game took place in Beachville, Ontario, on June 4, 1838.
 Although more strongly associated with the United States, baseball has existed in Canada from the very beginning.
 The world's oldest baseball park still in operation is Labatt Park in London, Ontario.
 It is home to the London Majors of the semi-pro Intercounty Baseball League.

 Presently, the Toronto Blue Jays are Canada's only Major League Baseball team, founded in 1977.
-The Montreal Expos (the first MLB team in Canada) played in Montreal from 1969 until 2004 when they moved to Washington, D.C. and became the Washington Nationals.
+The Montreal Expos (the first MLB team in Canada) played in Montreal from 1969 until 2004 when they moved to Washington, D.C., and became the Washington Nationals.
 The Blue Jays were the first non-American team to host a World Series Game (in 1992) and the only non-American team to win the World Series (back to back in 1992 and 1993).
 The Blue Jays had the highest attendance in Major League Baseball during the late 1980s and early 1990s.
 Professional baseball has a long history in Canada, beginning with teams such as the London Tecumsehs, Montreal Royals, and Toronto Maple Leafs in the late 19th and early 20th centuries.
 All three were included on the National Baseball Association's top 100 minor league teams.

 A number of Canadians have played in the major leagues, and several have won the highest honours in baseball.
 Ferguson Jenkins won the National League Cy Young Award in 1971 as the best pitcher in the league, and in 1991 became the first Canadian inducted in the (U.S.) Baseball Hall of Fame.
-Larry Walker, set for Hall of Fame induction in 2020, was National League MVP for the 1997 season and was the league's batting champion 3 times.
+Larry Walker, inducted in 2020, was National League MVP for the 1997 season and was the league's batting champion 3 times.
 Since 2000, Éric Gagné won the National League Cy Young Award in 2003, Jason Bay was the first Canadian to be named rookie of the year in 2004, and Justin Morneau (American League, 2006), Joey Votto (National League, 2010) and Freddie Freeman (National League, 2020) have won MVP honours.

 The Canada national baseball team has participated in all editions of the World Baseball Classic.
 In the 2006 World Baseball Classic, the team upset Team USA in first-round play, which some people in Canada call the "Miracle on Dirt" (a play on the phrase "Miracle on Ice" for the 1980 U.S. Olympic Hockey team).
 However, the team has yet to progress past the first round.

-The only Canadian team in MLB-affiliated minor leagues is the Vancouver Canadians of the Northwest League (Short-Season A).
+The only Canadian team in MLB-affiliated minor leagues is the Vancouver Canadians of the Northwest League (High-A).
 There are a number of independent minor league teams, as well as semi-professional and collegiate baseball teams in Canada (see List of baseball teams in Canada).
 Great achievements in Canadian baseball are recognized by the Canadian Baseball Hall of Fame.